Skip to main content

 Optional: Use the button below to route specific GA4 Measurement IDs to different endpoints.

-1. Configure the Trigger
+1. Save the tag

 3. Save and Publish